-Data collection enables the Identity Report Module to gather information to generate reports.
-For more information, see the Administrator Guide to NetIQ Identity Reporting.
+Data collection enables Identity Report to gather information to generate reports.
+For more information, see the Administrator Guide to NetlQ Identity Reporting.

-Enable data collection: Select Yes to enable data collection for the driver through the Data Collection Service by the Managed System Gateway driver.
+Enable data collection: Select Yes to enable data collection for the driver through Data Collection Service by the Managed System Gateway driver.
 If you are not going to run reports on data collected by this driver, select No.

-Allow data collection from user accounts: Select Yes to allow data collection by the Data Collection Service for the user accounts.
+Allow data collection from user accounts: Select Yes to allow data collection by Data Collection Service for the user accounts.

-Allow data collection from groups: Select Yes to allow data collection by the Data Collection Service for groups.
+Allow data collection from groups: Select Yes to allow data collection by Data Collection Service for groups.